Using the find() Method in Python with Examples

 The first 'Python' exists at index 9

-The only difference between the index() method and the find() method is that the index() method throws an error when the substring is not found.
+The only difference between the index() method and the find() method is that the find() method throws an error when the substring is not found.
 Remember its find() method counterpart returns -1.
 Let’s run the two functions on the same string.

 #check the first existence of 's' in the string defined